1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Customer Service: 800.544.0155

 Hardwood flooring offers a cleaner look, is easier to maintain and is more durable than carpet, which needs to be replaced every eight to 10 years.
 "Hardwood can be refinished periodically and lasts a lifetime," Sullivan says.

-Sellers on a budget may want to buy prefinished hardwood flooring (which comes from the manufacturer already color color-treated).
-The cost to install 120 square feet of prefinished hardwood flooring is $1,353 -- about 10% cheaper than unfinished hardwood.
+Sellers on a budget may want to buy engineered wood flooring (which is a hardwood veneer wrapped around several layers of plywood, fiberboard and hardwood).
+The cost to install 120 square feet of engineered wood flooring is $1,239 -- about 15% cheaper than pure hardwood flooring.

 Cost to install: $2,025 - $2,363 for a 380-square-foot space